-Vicki Gunvalson And Brooks Ayers 2017: ‘RHOC’ Star Has Given Up On Getting The Truth?
+Vicki Gunvalson And Brooks Ayers 2017: Has ‘RHOC’ Star Given Up On Getting The Truth?

-Vicki Gunvalson and Brooks Ayers are two names that are still being linked to this day, even though it has been over two years since she made headlines for defending a man, who was caught lying about cancer.
-Two years ago, Vicki was determined to prove that her man had cancer and she was doing everything she could to help him out.
-Gunvalson claimed to have dropped him off at the hospital, had organized his medical documents for him, and even put in a good word for him in regards to her Real Housewives of Orange County co-stars.
+Vicki Gunvalson and Brooks Ayers are two names that are still being linked to this day, even though it has been over two years since she made headlines for defending a man who was caught lying about cancer.
+Two years ago, Vicki was determined to prove that her man had cancer, and she was doing everything she could to help him out.
+Gunvalson claimed to have dropped him off at the hospital, had organized his medical documents for him, and even put in a good word for him in regard to her Real Housewives of Orange County co-stars.
 But some people can’t seem to shake the thought that Vicki knew something was wrong from the very beginning.

-According to a new tweet, Vicki Gunvalson is now defending herself on Twitter, sharing that she is innocent in the entire Brooks scandal and she wants people to move on.
+According to a new tweet, Vicki Gunvalson is now defending herself on Twitter, sharing that she is innocent in the entire Brooks scandal and wants people to move on.
 Of course, Gunvalson herself has moved on, as she has been linked to another man.
 She has been dating a former police officer for about a year and she hasn’t talked to Ayers in a while.
 In fact, it sounds like Vicki Gunvalson has given up on ever getting the truth from him, but that isn’t stopping people from calling her a hypocrite, a fake, and a horrible person.

 Tiffany Who? #RHOD Star Tiffany Hendra SLAMS #RHOC‘s OG @VGunvalson — “She Wants All the Attention” https://t.co/A1PxS83NJM pic.twitter.com/IY65LFiH3c